ayumi-cloud/sc-developer-module/docs/api/developer_character.md

 validateStandardCharacterEntities |
 validateUTF16TwoByteEncoding |

-(*) Subject to adding more api properties (character) from the creation of new developer features.
+(*) Subject to adding more api properties from the creation of new developer features.